-Town rights-of-way and easements along natural wash corridors will be considered visually significant corridors in accordance with Town guidelines currently being developed.
-Natural Wash Corridors shall include, wherever feasible, a landscaped buffer area of at least 10 feet perpindicular from the top of the bank.
+Town rights-of-way and easements along natural wash corridors are important to maintain and preserve the natural environment and landscape features.
+Natural Wash Corridors shall include, whenever feasible, a landscape buffer area of at least 5 feet on each side, perpendicular from the top of the bank.